MLHale/GenCyber-web-content/README.md

 ### License
 Gencyber web content.
-Copyright (C) 2016  Dr. Matthew L. Hale
+Copyright (C) 2016  Dr. Matthew L. Hale  and Dr. Robin Gandhi

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by